 - Child and family-centered care that is sensitive to the effect of trauma on families and children

-- Medical clearance/screening for children on the way to a new out-of-home placement
+- Medical clearance/screening required for children ages 0-3 within 10 days of placement and for all children on the way to a new out-of-home placement

 - Follow up exams for children seen at home by a DCFS Public Health Nurse